Tax Guides

 Income records:

-• Invoices you issue to clients and customers
+• Invoices issued to clients and customers

-• Cash register tapes and receipts of sales
+• Cash register tapes and sales receipts

-• Records of any cash income received
+• Records of cash income received

 • Bank statements showing deposits